jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/bioSAXS.rst

         :width: 700px
         :Figwidth: 750px

 Next we need to select optimization/fitting conditions.
 Select using *Fit?* what you want to optimize.
 At least one concentration (*suggested the highest one*) must stay unchecked.
 The code will not allow the maximum concentration to be checked if user tries to select too many checkboxes.
 Next you need to also select Q range using cursors in which the data will be evaluated.
-When done, push button *Subtract & Plot".
+When done, push button *Subtract & Plot*

 ..
 Figure:: media/ConcSeries4.jpg
         :align: left